mcgrof/old-aws-i4i-4xlarge-lbs-mysql-tps-variability/README.md

 Pre LBS upstream alignment tests and MySQL TPS variability results
 ==================================================================

-This is a collection of blkalgn test results with LBS.
-It also includes MySQL TPS variability tests and results.
-We document each directory meaning below.
-This was before LBS was merged and most of the tests were originally done without support for large folios on the block layer for direct IO (without Kundan's block layer folio pages).
-Kundan's patches proved to help with alignment, even for the buffered IO cases even though we have proven even writeback for buffered IO does not touch any of the DIO path, however results did show improvement in larger IOs when buffered IO is used with his patches applied.
-All in all, these test are severely outdated now that both LBS patches are merged and Kundan's patches are merged.
-We expect much better results.
+This is a collection of blkalgn test results with LBS before LBS got merged and so these are relatively outdated plots but enough of a proof of concept plots. kdevops already supports doing these tasks / plots in an automated way for any kernel and so they should be re-run with a more modern kernel.
+For example, Kundan's block folio patches were merged on v6.12-rc1 along with LBS and those should affect performance in a positive way.

 AWS i4i.4xlarge instance was used with debian-12 image, docker mysql and sysbench images.